Where to cycle and eat in East London

 Now’s the time to explore the city on two wheels.
 With brilliant storage facilities and a Brompton Bike dock in the neighbourhood, Broadgate is the perfect pitstop for east London cycle routes.

-With our open-air coffee shops and restaurants such as Beany Green, Grind and Mrs’ Fogg’s Dockside Drinkery & Distillery opening from 12 April, you can book breakfast, lunch and dinner as part of the journey and safely store your bike nearby.
+With our open-air coffee shops and restaurants such as Eataly’s cafes, Beany Green, Grind and Mrs Fogg’s Dockside Drinkery & Distillery, you can book breakfast, lunch and dinner as part of the journey and safely store your bike nearby.
 See our handy guide below.

 Hire a bike for the day

 Not got your own bike?
 Brompton Bike has hire lockers across the city so you can wheel around on a design classic; pick one up from our dock on Sun Street.
-Simply go to bromptonbikehire.com to register and hire a folding bike from just £3.50 a day.
+Simply go to bromptonbikehire.com to register and hire a folding bike – it’s either an annual fee of £5 and £10 a day to hire or an annual fee of £20 and £5 a day to hire.
 You can find out which other bike lockers are open on the Brompton Bike website.
 It’s perfect for folding and storing if you stop for a coffee or lunch and don’t have a lock.

 You can also pick up a Santander Cycle.
 Simply download TfL’s Santander Cycles app or go to any docking station terminal with your bank card and touch the screen to get started.
 There’s no need to book, you simply hire the bike, ride it, then return it to any docking station in London.